Fabric-Development/fabric-wiki/src/prepare.md

 -   [Codeabbey, exercises for beginners](http://www.codeabbey.com/)

 ## GTK
 If you plan to hack into Fabric and create your own widgets or contribute, you will need some understanding of GTK.
-You can read the [hacking guide](hacking-guide.md) for GTK learning resources.
+GTK learning resources are listed in the [hacking guide](hacking-guide.md).

 ---
 ## Ready?